mthuwhihand/mobile-app-test-flutter-dart/README.md

    ```

  ● Pull to Refresh: Allow users to refresh the list of movies by pulling down on the screen.<br>
- ● Pull to Refresh: Allow users to refresh the list of movies by pulling down on the screen.<br>
  ● Load More Items: Load additional movies when the user scrolls down (pagination).<br>

 ## Installation